 Fresh Salmon vs Frozen Salmon:

 Most fish is flash-frozen when caught.
-This preserve its freshness and allows for shipping.
+This preserves its freshness and allows transportation without any health risks.

 Skin-On or Skinless Salmon: